stevenaanen/dotfiles/README.md

 - Copy over `.env`
 - Configure additional SSH keys if needed
 - Copy over git folder
-- Copy over Documents, Desktop, Downloads from Dropbox
+- Copy over Documents, Desktop, Downloads or get from Dropbox
 - Log in to Spark using personal email for synced settings
+- Use NVM to install and alias default node `nvm install [version] && nvm alias default [version]`